MinsiAI/MinsiAI/README.md

 ### 🚀 Founder of Minsi AI | High School Freshman | Affective Computing Enthusiast

-I am a student at **Guangzhou Foreign Language School (International Division)**, dedicated to creating a safe digital haven for youth who shine in solitude through technology and empathy.
+I am a student at **Guangzhou Foreign Language School **, dedicated to creating a safe digital haven for youth who shine in solitude through technology and empathy.

 ---